-Among the countries with the greatest arms potential in the world, Mexico ranked 38th out of 138 nations, according to a study by Global Firepower Index (GFP), which studies the capacity and economic resources of each of the world's armies.
+Among the countries with the greatest arms potential in the world, Mexico ranked 38th out of 138 nations, according to a study by the Global Firepower Index (GFP), which studies the capacity and economic resources of each of the world's armies.

 It is indicated that during the six years of Felipe Calderón and Enrique Peña Nieto, the Mexican Armed Forces received approximately 932,836 million pesos, 649,259 pesos of budget to reinforce their military power.